weaveworks/eks-appmesh-profile/docs/README.md

 * Your own laptop and an internet connection
 * Fill out this form [http://bit.ly/gitops-handson-form](http://bit.ly/gitops-handson-form)
 * Visit the AWS booth **#P16** and ask for the AWS credits to start this hands-on
-* Follow the self-paced workshop instructions
+* Follow the self-paced workshop instructions (you can stop right before the canary rollback step to claim the prize)
 * Visit the Weaveworks booth **#S51** and show a booth staff member your canary rollout status `$ kubectl -n demo get canary`
 * Receive your shirt! (while supplies last)